stefanwalther/sense-go/docs/deployment.md

-### Less
+### Less Transpiling

 Transpile Less files to CSS.

-- less
+**Tasks:**

+- **less-each** - Transpiles every .less file into a .css file
+- **less-reduce** - Transpiles a collection of .less files into a single .css file, which can then be easily loaded in your visualization extension

 **Options:**
+- less-each
+  - src - Source mask
+  - dest - Destination
+  - cwd - Current working directory, defaults to __dirname
-- less
+- less-reduce
-  - src - source mask
+  - src - Source mask
-  - dest - destination
+  - dest - Destination
-  - cwd - Current working directory
+  - cwd - Current working directory, defaults to __dirname

 **Example:**